renovatebot/renovate/docs/usage/dependency-pinning.md

 - Push the commit directly to `main` if tests pass, or
 - Raise a PR only if tests failed

-With this approach, updates will be essentially "silent" - causing no notifications - but you will be able to see each commit on `main` of course.
+With this approach, updates will be essentially "silent" - causing no notifications - but you'll be able to see each commit on `main` of course.

 ### Scheduling